ahmetb/cloud-run-faq/README.md

 ### How to connect IPs in a VPC network from Cloud Run?

-Cloud Run **now has beta support** for "Serverless VPC Access".
+Cloud Run **now has [beta support][vpc-doc]** for "Serverless VPC Access".
 This feature allows Cloud Run applications to be able to connect private IPs in the VPC (but not the other way).

 This way your Cloud Run applications can connect to private VPC IP addresses
 running: